behnam-mk/FormulaTwo/README.md

 sudo apt-get install freeglut3-dev

-Then you can simply Download and Extract files.Then Execute FurmulaTwo.
+Then you can simply Download and Extract files.Then Execute car.

 Enjoy!